2sh/genling/README.md

 The title of this project is in Latin and translates to "Generator of Languages".

+The library is located at `script/genling.js` but it can be used through the web app.
+New language files can be added to the `script/languages.js` file.

 ## Running
-The web app just need to be hosted by a webserver such as Apache or Nginx, or simply with Python, running the following command in the direction with the index.html file:
+The web app just needs to be hosted by a webserver such as Apache or Nginx, or simply with Python, running the following command in the directory with the index.html file:
 ```
 python3 -m http.server
 ```